SUPPORT

 Does this happen with long or short videos?

-If you are seeing a difference between The Hub videos and YouTube videos, please undergo this test* and send us the results.
+If you are experiencing slower videos on The Hub compared to YouTube, please undergo this test* and send us the results.

 Other Solutions